byelordy/byelordy/README.md

 ## 👋 Hello!
 Welcome to my Github profile.
-### My name is SeuNomeAqui and my nickname is "BYELORDY"!
+### My name is Gabriel and my nickname is "BYELORDY"!

 <! --
 **home/byelordy** is a special resource ✨ ✨ because its `README.md` (this file appears in your GitHub profile).